ferrous-systems/unsize-experiments/README.md

 ## `Unsize` changes

-The `Unsize` trait is being split into three unsafe traits forming a hierarchy:
+The `Unsize` trait is being split into two unsafe traits forming a hierarchy:

 ### `Unsize`